cinchy-co/Documentation/data-syncs/supported-data-sync-sources/mongodb-collection/mongodb-collection-source-example.md

-# MongoDB Collection Source Example
+# MongoDB collection source example

-## 1. Example Data
+## Example data

 The following is an example of data we want to sync out of MongoDB.